da477/bitrix24/README.md

 Simple example how to Manage Bitrix24 timeman over webhook from Java with pattern Command

+Also used: Maven, logback, json-simple, servlet, slf4j.

 ## Init

-write your WEBHOOK path and URL site down in the src/config.properties file
+Write WEBHOOK_path and URL_to_site down in the file: /src/main/resources/config.properties

+Set Environment Variables "IdeaProjects_LOG" in your OS for working logger.